interstellardrumbeat/academic-writing/README.md

 ## Overview
-This repository contains my PhD thesis, which includes my first-author peer-reviewed publications as some of its thesis chapters.
+This repository contains my PhD thesis, which includes my first-author peer-reviewed publications as some of its chapters.

 The material here demonstrates my experience in **scientific writing** at an advanced level, including long-form structured documents and publication-ready manuscripts.